NightYoshi370/Presences/CONTRIBUTING.md

 In some situations, presences may behave unexpectedly or could use some minor changes to improve its functionality.
 Here is a compiled list that you **MUST** follow to modify presences.
 - You are not allowed rewrite a presence or change it's author.
 If the presence author was banned from the official server or hasn't made required changes in a 7 day period, you may contact a PreMiD `Presence Verifier` to see if you are applicable to rewrite the presence of choice.
+- Anyone may provide hotfixes to fix bugs, however, try **NOT** to make changes to code that does not need to be fixed.
+Valid modifications are, but not limited to, *missing paths*, *typos*, *missing images*, etc...
 - If you make modifications to a presence and change at least a **QUARTER** of the presence's codebase, you are allowed to add yourself as a contributor.
 Contact a `Presence Verifier` for more information about this subject.
 - Make sure the modifications are useful.
 These may include fixes (code and typos),  additions (descriptions and tags), etc...
 Do not change images if they are not outdated and have a decent resolution.
 - Confirm that your changes work before publishing.
 Do not create pull requests without knowing the outcome of your changes.
+- Maintain the language the presence author used when writing the presence.
+For example, do **NOT** delete typescript files and use the javascript files instead.

 # Verification